ut-astria/orbdetpy/README.rst

 1) The addition of other atmospheric models supported by Orekit.
 2) Support for attitude dependent drag and solar radiation pressure.
-3) Other measurement types including angles data.
-4) A batch least squares implementation.
+3) A batch least squares implementation.
-5) Rauch-Tung-Striebel smoother.
+4) Rauch-Tung-Striebel smoother.
-6) Parametric analysis i.e. the ability to pass-through certain measurement types.
+5) Parametric analysis i.e. the ability to pass-through certain measurement types.

 Prerequisites